Christian service in NHS, army, schools and environment celebrated with award

 Richard Chitty is a retired army officer who has lived in Salisbury for 30 years.
 An active member of St Paul's Church, he also serves on diocesan synod and Bishop’s Council and has been at the forefront of supporting modern and simpler ways of working in the Diocesan Board of Finance.

 Four of the five candidates received their award on Sunday – Alison Oakes, David Morgan, Bill Stacey and Melvin Stroud.
-Richard Chitty will receive his in a service in his local church, St Mark’s Salisbury, on 1 December as he was unable to attend.
+Richard Chitty will receive his in a service in his local church, St Paul’s Salisbury, on 1 December as he was unable to attend.

 Powered by Church Edit